 St. John earned a BS in Metallurgical Engineering from Michigan Tech in 1960.
-Since then, he has received numerous honors from his alma mater, including an Honorary Doctorate of Metallurgical and Materials Engineering and the Board of Control Silver Medal.
+Since then, he has received numerous honors from his alma mater, including an Honorary Doctorate of Metallurgical and Materials Engineering and the Board of Trustees Silver Medal.
 Additionally, he has been inducted into what is now the Academy of Materials Science and Engineering.

 More than 20 years ago, St. John became the first person in Tech’s history to set up a $1 million bequest to establish an endowed chair, the Franklin St. John Chair in Metallurgical and Materials Engineering.
 He has made generous outright gifts to the endowment and plans to complete funding the chair through his estate.

 His latest gift, the Franklin M. and Lorraine E. St. John Charitable Remainder Unitrust, will be applied to his three existing endowments, which St. John established through a series of outright and estate gifts.
 They include the endowed chair and two scholarships, the Franklin St. John Endowed Scholarship and the Louis St. John Endowed Scholarship, which was established in his father’s memory.

 In particular, those scholarships will be directed toward students from his native Baraga County, a region that endures some of the state’s worst unemployment.
 St. John, born and raised in L’Anse, had a spartan upbringing with his big family in a small house, which boasted a cold-water tap and an outhouse.
 He was the first in his family to attend college, and for that he credits Michigan Tech.